CoderTaegyeong/CoderTaegyeong.github.io/README.md

 Hello, this is my portfolio version 2.
 I'll update if I have more things to show you.
 I welcome all advices. :)

 ## Progress
-Finished index, resume, and contact page.
+Finished index, resume, and contact pages.
 Working on some projects to add to Portfolio page.
 Will remove and adjust things.
 (June 21, 2020)

 ## Issues
 Hmm..
 It seems that template doesn't work after uploading here.
 It works perfectly on my computer, though.
 Will fix this soon, sorry!
 (June 21, 2020)